-One of the qualities I’ve always admired in my next door neighbor is her sheer determination, but singly, her incredible ability to really maximize time, make every moment count.
+One of the many good qualities I’ve always admired in my next door neighbor is her sheer determination, but singly, her incredible ability to really maximize time, make every moment count.

 The Orchard brought out lots of pickers lining the center isles between the mounded strips of blueberry bushes on either side.
 Still, there were plenty of ripe berries to go around and plenty more room to pick them continuing along the overhead cover netted paths.